mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 When a test failed, a screen capture is recorded in the reports.

+To choose the Drupal profile for installation, you can set the `PA11Y_INSTALL_PROFILE` variable.

+Name | Value
+-|-|
+PA11Y_INSTALL_PROFILE | standard

 ### Composer config

-In case you want to set a different url for packagist or set a Github oauth token, you can set variables:
+In case you want to set a different url for packagist or set a _Github oauth token_, you can set variables:

 Name | Detail | Default
 -|-|-